germal/OpenCVB/README.md

 -   <https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download>

-    -   Download and open the “Microsoft Installer” (the proprietary code)
+    -   Download and click “Microsoft Installer” (the proprietary code)

 The last step is to open the OpenCVB.sln file and build OpenCVB.
 If there are problems linking, it is very likely that the OpenCV_Version environmental variable needs to be updated.
-If the Kinect4Azure camera support has recently been upgraded, then OpenCVB will display a message explaining how to reflect that support in the code.
+If there are problems running the camera initialization, it is like that the Kinect4Azure camera support has recently been upgraded.
+OpenCVB will display a message explaining how to reflect any camera change in the code.

 **Build New Experiments**